Dumbarton Oaks Research Library and Collection

-The imperial court in Constantinople has been central to the outsider’s vision of Byzantium.
-However, in spite of its fame in literature and scholarship, there have been few attempts to analyze the Byzantine court in its entirety as a phenomenon.
-The studies in this volume aim to provide a unified composition by presenting Byzantine courtly life in all its interconnected facets.
+The imperial court in Constantinople is central to the outsider’s vision of Byzantium.
+However, in spite of its fame in literature and scholarship, there have been few attempts to analyze the court in its entirety as a phenomenon.
+These studies provide a unified composition by presenting Byzantine courtly life in all its interconnected facets.

 This volume considers the significance of stone monuments in Preclassic Mesoamerica, focusing on the period following the precocious appearance of monumental sculpture at the Olmec site of San Lorenzo and preceding the rise of the Classic polities in the Maya region and Central Mexico.
 By quite literally “placing” sculptures in their cultural, historical, social, political, religious, and cognitive contexts, the seventeen contributors utilize archaeological and art historical methods to understand the origins, growth, and spread of civilization in Middle America.